WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: WiC Datasets

 \subsection{MCL-WiC}

 \newcite{martelli2021} introduce the Multilingual and Cross-lingual Word-in-Context dataset.
 The English portion of the dataset consists of 10k WiC instances, divided into a training set (8k instances), as well as development and test sets (1k instances each).
-The monolingual task is exactly the same as the original WiC task, and matches our WiC problem formalization in Section~\ref{sec:defs}.
+The task is exactly the same as the original WiC task, and matches our WiC problem formalization in Section~\ref{sec:defs}.
+In particular, while the dataset covers multiple languages, the task itself remains monolingual, in the sense that the system need only consider one language at a time; that is, all input and output for a given instance is in a single language.

-In contrast with the original WiC dataset, which was mostly derived from WordNet, the sentence pairs in MCL-WiC were manually selected and annotated by human annotators.
-Annotators were instructed to consult ``multiple reputable dictionaries'' to minimize the subjectivity of the annotation process, and provide support for their decisions.
-The inter-annotator agreement is reported as $\kappa = 0.968$, which is much higher than on the original WiC dataset.
-The best-performing shared task system \cite{gupta2021} on the English dataset achieved 93.3\% accuracy, which is also much higher than the results on the original WiC dataset.
+In contrast with the original WiC dataset, which was largely derived from WordNet, the sentence pairs in MCL-WiC were manually selected and annotated.
+Annotators consulted ``multiple reputable dictionaries'' to minimize the subjectivity of their decisions on the identity of meaning.
+As a result, both the inter-annotator agreement ($\kappa = 0.968$), and the best system accuracy (93.3\% on English, \newcite{gupta2021}) are much higher than on the original WiC dataset.

+The MCL-WiC dataset (Section \ref{sec:exp:mcl}) is especially valuable for testing our sense-meaning equivalence {\thesis} because it does not rely on pre-existing WordNet sense annotations, and is agnostic toward WordNet sense distinctions.
+For this reason, we make the MCL-WiC dataset the focus of our empirical validation experiments in the next section.